-Aberdeen v Raith Rovers
+Miovski scores on Aberdeen debut as Raith exit cup

 Booking

-Samuel Stanton (Raith Rovers) is shown the yellow card.
+Anthony Stewart (Aberdeen) is shown the yellow card.

 Post update